-Brown Chickens are one of the most popular colors of chickens known around the world.
+Chickens with brown plumage are among the most popular breeds known around the world.
 However, they are valued more than their colors.
 Brown chickens are famous for their meat and their egg-laying ability.
 Poultry owners most probably have their brown chicken favorites in their coops.
-Here are the top 8 brown chicken breeds you can choose from.
+Here are the top 9 brown chicken breeds you can choose from.

 1. ISA Brown Chickens